RohanRusta21/aws-eks-irsa-demo/README.md

 eksctl utils associate-iam-oidc-provider --cluster eks-irsa-cluster  --approve --region us-east-2
 ```

-### Creating a policy where s3 bucket mentioned which has to be used by the pod.
+### Creating a policy where s3 bucket mentioned which has to be used by the pod. (irsa-eks-demo-policy)

 ```
 {